 Get access to a bundle of stocks through a low-cost index fund by following our beginner's guide.

-If you’re starting to think about investing, you’ve probably heard about index funds from the likes of the Barefoot Investor or even the esteemed Warren Buffet, and there's a good reason they're well-regarded.
-An index fund is a type of low-cost investment fund made up of stocks and sometimes other assets that tracks a financial market index.
+If you’re interested in investing, you’ve probably heard about index funds from the likes of the Barefoot Investor or even the esteemed Warren Buffet, and there's a good reason they're well-regarded.
+An index fund is a low-cost investment product made up of stocks or other assets that tracks a financial market index.

 But how do they work and what makes them different to other kinds of funds?
-This guide cuts through the financial jargon to cover everything you need to know about index funds in Australia, their pros and cons and the steps you need to take to invest in one.
+This guide cuts through the financial jargon to cover everything you need to know about index funds in Australia and why they're creating so much buzz.

 A typical managed investment fund is a collection of stocks and other assets.
 Instead of buying shares in one company, you can invest in a bundle of them.
 To deliver profits for their clients, fund managers buy and sell assets within the fund by trying to predict market movements.
 This difficult feat is known as "active" management.